 Anyways, in the past weeks I’ve done something I’ve rarely done in my offline life: I’ve come out to people as aro-ace.

 So far, I’d only identified as such to my mom and my best friend in so many words (who both took it as well as could be expected from people who have no experience with the queer community), although I’ve been quite clear about not ever wanting a relationship when talking to some people at work.

 I definitely didn’t go into details with any of them, didn’t mention that the only sex I’m interested in is in my head.

 As you might have noticed, I’ve been on a kick for Asian gay-themed movies and tv shows (aka Boys Love) recently and figured some of you might appreciate a recs list.
 Here are some of my requirements:

 no rape-y vibes

 The latter is unfortunately incredibly wide-spread, making many of the most popular shows unwatchable for me (looking at you, Addicted…).
-Even in some of the shows I mention below there are side-pairings that squick me out, but that’s what the fast-forward button is for.
+Even in some of the shows I mention below there are side-pairings or moments that squick me out, but that’s what the fast-forward button is for.
 Luckily more and more shows seem to avoid the painful clichés.

 With all shows, the subtitles often leave a lot to be desired, but I’m just grateful people go to the trouble to translate.
 Also, don’t watch especially Thai BL shows if you want high quality filming and acting – very often the actors are inexperienced and the sound quality is horrible (although it’s been getting decidedly better).
 For me, a show lives and dies with its main couple – I usually go back and only rewatch their storyline, ignoring everything else.